georgealways/lil-gui/Migrating.md

 - "Presets" and `gui.remember()` are gone in favor of `save/load()`, which also removes mention of `localStorage`.
 - `gui.hide/show/hideAll()` and the <key>H</key> to hide hotkey.
-- `onFinishChange`.
-The method is left as an `onChange` synonym for backwards compatibility.